HENNGE/minisaml/docs/index.rst

 ==================================

 MiniSAML is a Python library which allows building SAML 2 Service Providers easily.
-It deliberately implements only a sub set of the SAML 2 specification, focusing on the parts that are most likely to be encountered in the real world, in order to offer a better API for developers and make it difficult to do the wrong thing.
+It deliberately implements only a subset of the SAML 2 specification, focusing on the parts that are most likely to be encountered in the real world, in order to offer a better API for developers and make it difficult to do the wrong thing.